 How do I know if I’m eligible for a ride?

-Your health plan will be able to tell you if you’re eligible for a transportation benefit through your current insurance, and what your options are for transportation in the future.
-Medical transport is covered for some medical care, especially if you have no other way to get to the doctor, live in an area with no public transportation, or can’t use public transportation due to a health condition or disability.
+Your health plan will be able to tell you if you’re eligible for a transportation benefit and what your options are for transportation in the future.
+Medical transport is covered for some medical care, especially if you have no other way to get to the doctor, if you live in an area with no public transportation, or if you can’t use public transportation due to a health condition or disability.

 How do I schedule a ride?

 To schedule a ride, use the buttons at the top of this page to schedule online, download the application, or to give us a call (Monday – Friday between 7:00 a.m. and 7:00 p.m.)
 Rides can be scheduled at least 30 days in advance, and no later than 2 business days before your appointment.
 Scheduling your ride at least 2 business days in advance will help you to have the best experience.
 Urgent care and other urgent types of trips, like dialysis or chemotherapy, can be scheduled on the same day.
 Your privacy is important to us.
 You or the person calling on your behalf will need to verify some of the following details found on your record before they can help you:

 - Member ID